amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 > ## Metadata about Quicktime files
 >
-> If we want to make MP4s from the Quicktime files, what are some of the key pieces of time based media-specific information that we’ll want to ascertain before doing anything else?
+> If we want to make MP4s from the Quicktime files, what are some of the key pieces of information that we’ll want to ascertain before doing anything else?
 >
 > > ## Solution

-> >
+> > TOTAL NUMBER OF FILES!
+SIZE!
+DURATION!
 > {: .solution}
 {: .challenge}